Cincinnati Bengals: Greg Little, OT, Ole Miss 2018 NFL Mock Draft Pick (as of 12/7): Quenton Nelson, G

 The Bengals lost two offensive linemen in free agency this spring.
-A third could depart next offseason, as Russell Bodine will be an impending free agent soon.
+A third could depart next offseason.
+Cincinnati really needs to improve its blocking, as Andy Dalton has barely had any time in the pocket this season.

-Arizona Cardinals: Connor McGovern, G, Penn State 2018 NFL Mock Draft Pick (as of 10/21): Lamar Jackson, QB
+Arizona Cardinals: Connor McGovern, G, Penn State 2018 NFL Mock Draft Pick (as of 12/7): Denzel Ward, CB

 It's not a secret to everybody that Arizona has some major problems with its offensive line.
 Several upgrades are needed, including at least one at guard.